harrisoncomfort3030/airbnb_boston_project/blog_post.md

 "A million dollars isn't cool.
 You know what's cool?
 A billion dollars." - The Social Network (2010)

-AirBnB completed a initial public offering in December 2020 and is currently has a market capitalization of $100 billion.
+AirBnB completed a initial public offering in December 2020 and currently boats a market capitalization of $100 billion.
 While I sadly missed out on this massive economic upside (hopefully you didn't!), I am an active user and host of the AirBnB platform.

 Naturally, I look to maximize value from the platform in both capacities.
 As part of my Udacity Introduction to Data Science NanoDegree, I chose to work with AirBnB Data from the Boston area to answer some questions to help assist in this mission.